Cybours/boss-skill-tester/Readme.md

 - Type `/8 summonquest + message` to show the dungeon message you selected.
 - Type `/8 summonabn + abnormal id` to apply an abnormality to the monster.
 - Type `/8 selfabn + abnormal id` to apply an abnormality to yourself.
+- Type `/8 summonmarker + x + y + angle + radius ` to spawn a marker at *radius* of the position of the monster translated by *(x,y)* (relative to the boss orientation), at angle *angle* .
+- Type `/8 clearmarkers` to despawn all markers.

 ---

 ## Note
-- The commands should be written without the plus just an space between it.
+- The commands should be written without the plus just a space instead.